Grab Your Free Natural Immunity Guide!

 Supplementation:

 For liver toxicity associated with acetaminophen overdose, the antidote given is a supplement called N-acetyl cysteine (NAC).
 NAC is a precursor to glutathione and helps to produce glutathione in our bodies.
 If you are using acetaminophen often, consider adding NAC on board as additional support to reduce the toxic effects of the drug.
+Glutathione supplementation is also an option.
+The liposomal form of glutathione is best absorbed.

-Glutathione-Rich Foods:
+Whole Foods:

 Alternative Tylenol Considerations

-When using substances for acute pain relief, it's always important to simultaneously uncover the Root Cause of why you are experiencing pain in the first place!
+When using substances for acute pain relief, it's always important to simultaneously uncover the root cause of why you are experiencing pain in the first place.
 Many things can contribute:

-• Lifestyle: What does your daily routine look like?
+Lifestyle: What does your daily routine look like?
 Are you getting quality sleep?
 Are you sitting constantly at work and restricting the movement necessary for optimal blood and lymph circulation function?
 Movement and quality sleep are key for optimal health.
 Pain can result from a lifestyle opposed to how our bodies were designed to function.
-Making small adjustments to your life at home and at work supports better health and function and can reduce pain!
+Making small adjustments to your life at home and at work supports better health and function and can reduce pain.

 For Pain: Again, it’s important to identify the root cause so you can focus your attention and resources on fixing the cause.

-• Hydrotherapy, specifically contrast hydrotherapy, supports blood and lymph circulation and can be helpful in reducing pain.
+Hydrotherapy, specifically contrast hydrotherapy, supports blood and lymph circulation and can be helpful in reducing pain.
 Contrast hydrotherapy involves alternating applications of hot and cold water to the area of pain using wet towels, full bath immersions, or by alternating water temperature in the shower.

-• Acupuncture and chiropractic care are also wonderful additional therapies to address pain.
+Acupuncture and chiropractic care are also wonderful additional therapies to address pain.

-• Anti-inflammatory supplements such as a good quality turmeric/curcumin supplement, boswellia, bromelain and white willow bark (which is what aspirin is made from) can also be supportive.
+Anti-inflammatory supplements such as a good quality turmeric/curcumin supplement, boswellia, bromelain and white willow bark (which is what aspirin is made from) can also be supportive.

-• Natural topical applications such as capsaicin (chili powder) cream, arnica (homeopathic) cream/gel and essential oil formulations can also be helpful.
+Natural topical applications such as capsaicin (chili powder) cream, arnica (homeopathic) cream/gel and essential oil formulations can also be helpful.

 For Fever: First, understand that fever is an intelligent response by our bodies to destroy harmful pathogens and restore us back to health.
 The focus should be on safely supporting fevers, rather than fearing and suppressing them!

-• One way to support and manage fevers is again by using water.
+• One way to support and manage fevers is again by wisely using water.
 Stay hydrated by drinking water and additionally support your immune response through hydrotherapy techniques such as this wet sock treatment and others.

 Disclaimer